-If you have a long stride, the right stroller changes every walk from awkward to effortless.
-You want a push handle that matches your height, wheels and suspension that keep your rhythm, and a frame that doesn’t force you to shorten your step.
+If you have a long stride, the right stroller can change every walk from awkward to effortless.
+You want a push handle that matches your height, wheels and suspension that keep your rhythm, and a frame that does not force you to shorten your step.

 Top Picks